imqueue/core/README.md

    message will be lost).
 Up to ~35-40k of 1Kb messages per second on i7 core by benchmarks.
  - **Fast warranted** message delivery (only 1.5-2 times slower than unwarranted).
-If consumer grab the message and dies it will be re-scheduled in queue.
+If consumer grab a message and dies it will be re-scheduled in queue.
 Up to ~20-25K of 1Kb messages per second on i7 core by benchmarks.
- - **No timers or permanent redis polling** used for implementation, as result - no delays in delivery and low CPU usage on application workers.
+ - **No timers or constant redis polling** used for implementation, as result - no delays in delivery and low CPU usage on application workers.
+When idling id does not consume resources!
  - **Supports gzip compression for messages** (decrease traffic usage, but slower).
  - **Concurrent workers model supported**, the same queue can have multiple consumers.
  - **Delayed messages supported**, fast as ~10K of 1Kb messages per second on i7 core by benchmarks.
+ - **Safe predictable scaling of queues**.
+Scaling number of workers does not influence traffic usage.
+ - **TypeScript included!**

 # Requirements